Camilu-png/camilucom-44920/content/pages/about.md

 ---
 title: About Me
-subtitle: 'Aquí encontrarás información sobre mí, para ver mis proyectos ve a proyectos.'
+subtitle: Aquí encontrarás información sobre mí.
 img_path: images/about.jpg
 img_alt: Portrait of a man with beard and mustache
 seo: